lucadiliello/prepare-large-datasets/README.md

 # prepare-large-datasets
 Process wikipedia or other large corpuses and create a dataset for NLP applications.
-Data preparation is available, at the moment, only or wikipedia and
+Data preparation is available, at the moment, only or wikipedia and openwebtext.

 ## Data preparation

 Data will be generated containing a paragraph per line and empty lines separating different documents.
+Data cleaning is performed in the next section.

 ### Wikipedia
-Preprocessing of wikipedia dumps is described [here](wikipedia/)
+Downloading and preparation of wikipedia dumps is described [here](wikipedia/)

 ### OpenWebText Corpus
-Preprocessing of owt archives is described [here](openwebtext/)
+Preparation of owt archives is described [here](openwebtext/)

 ## Pre-process the data

-Preprocess data and save in a file with the same name and `_preprocessed` suffix.
+This script preprocesses and cleans data and saves them in a file with the same name plus the `_preprocessed` suffix.
 Be sure to install the `blingfire` tokenizer:

 ```bash
 pip install blingfire